COFREND/ONDE-format/ET_Specification/ET_file_format.md

 - Ultrasonic time -- timescale over which an individual ultrasonic A-scan is recorded, which is assumed to be instantaneous compared to timescale associated with mechanical movement of probes;
 - Propagation line -- string of connected segments representing the ultrasonic propagation for a given focal law;
-- Trajectory -- set of frames representing the different position of a device;
-- Acquisition grid -- particular trajectory corresponding to a cartesian grid located at the surface of a plane or cylindrical component;
-- Image zone -- 2D or 3D regular cartesian grid used to define the reconstruction points creating the images during a TFM or PWI-like acquisition;

 | **Variable**  | **Description**                                                          |
 |---------------|--------------------------------------------------------------------------|